valoeghese/Quill/CONVENTIONS.md

 For Header Files:
 - The main header file of a library should include all the other headers so programmers using the library need only import the main library header. (may change this later)
 - Header files should include everything they require to compile (i.e. referenced stuff), and no more, such that a programmer including the header already has all dependencies.

+For situations where header files need to reference each other, you may provide for one a forward reference rather than a #include

 For CPP Files:
 - The implementation of a header must not explicitly include anything satisfied by the header's includes.